asteroid-lang/asteroid/docs/Reference Guide.rst

       let pos_int = pattern %[(x:%integer) if x > 0]%
       let i:*pos_int = val.

-The first line defines a pure constraint pattern for the positive integers.
+The first line defines a constraint pattern for the positive integers.
 Notice that the pattern internally uses the variable ``x`` in order to evaluate the conditional pattern but because it has been declared as a pure constraint pattern this value binding is not exported to the current scope during pattern matching.